UBC-MOAD/docs/python_packaging/pkg_structure.rst

     #.
 We rely heavily on `"Editable" Installs`_
        (also known as `setuptools develop mode`_).
        That is,
-       we install our packages from Mercurial clones of the repositories using the :command:`python3 -m pip install --editable`
-       (or :command:`pip install -e`) command.
+       we install our packages from Git clones of the repositories using the :command:`python3 -m pip install --editable` (or :command:`pip install -e`) command.
-       That makes the workflow for getting updates into our installed packages a simple :command:`hg pull --rebase` in the package repository clone directory.
+       That makes the workflow for getting updates into our installed packages a simple :command:`git pull` in the package repository clone directory.

        .. _"Editable" Installs: https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs
        .. _setuptools develop mode: https://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode